arykalin/spiffe-hackaton/README.md

 1. Main thing used for workload authentication is an x.509 certificate with SAN URI extension set to workload identifier.
     Example: `spiffe://example.com/worload/id`
 1. To validate certificate SPIFFE use workload API which should provide root trust bundle by client request
+1. Workload API is a server which have a registry of records like `spiffe://example.com/worload/pay` with selector conditionals which should be met in workload to give a certificate to it (node attestation).
+1. SPIFFE is not for authorization and transport level security.

 ## How we can integrate
 1. Add support of URI type in the Subject Alternative Name extension (SAN extension, see [RFC 5280 section 4.2.16][2]) to\